BA(Hons); UNSW PhD

 |Fax||+61 2 9351 4729|

-Leanne's research explores employee and customer responses to management strategy and discourse in both the for-profit and co-operative sectors.
-Her research findings have been published in leading management and marketing journals.
+Leanne is the winner of the Business School's Inaugural Research Engagement Award.
+Her research explores employee and customer responses to management strategy and discourse in both the for-profit and co-operative sectors and has been published in leading management and marketing journals.

 Her current major research project, 'Managing Age in Organisations', is a three-year, Australian Research Council funded project exploring the management of older workers.
 The project aims to identify the negative consequences of 'mis-managing' age and develop effective employee strategies for managing age.
 Leanne is currently engaged in research with Siemens Water, Siemens Healthcare and IAG on this project.

-Leanne has strong links with the Credit Union Foundation of Australia (CUFA) and is presently involved in a number of projects in relation to credit unions, including management education and research with Traditional Credit Union, Australia's only indigenous-owned financial services institution.
+Leanne has strong links with the CUFA and is presently involved in a number of projects in relation to credit unions.
 She is a member of CUFA's International Development Working Group.

 Leanne is Co-Director of the Organisation Discourse Strategy and Change Group.
 This group links colleagues at the University of Sydney with leading researchers at eleven other institutions in North America, Europe and Australia.